I have observed the misery of my people . . . ;

-Nine out of ten embryonic organisms are expelled by naturally expelled by natural processes during the nine months in the womb.
-Such “abortions” are allowed and accepted by God by way of bringing a safe end to those organisms not fit for human existence outside the womb.
+Nine out of ten embryonic organisms are expelled by natural processes during the first trimester.
+Such “abortions” are designed by Nature/God by way of bringing a safe end to those organisms not fit for human existence outside the womb.
 A woman who seeks an abortion likewise makes a prudential judgment that the life within her womb will not be able to find a safe and secure place outside her womb.
-These are critical choices that are in harmony with God’s intentionality in providing for spontaneous abortions.
+These are critical choices that need to be seriously undertaken for they imitate God’s design in providing for spontaneous abortions.

-In the first trimester, no one should imagine that an abortion at this early phase is tantamount to a death of a human being.
-This is why the Church has never had funeral rites when spontaneous abortions occur.
+In the first trimester, no abortion [spontaneous or intentional] at this early phase is tantamount to a death of a human being.
+This is why the Church never had funeral rites when spontaneous abortions occurred.
 On the other hand, the Church community is aware that there can be deep personal and familial grief occasioned by such abortions.
 This is not because a human being has been destroyed, however.
-Rather, it is the potential and anticipated human person that the mother and those around her have anticipated holding and nurturing that has to be, due to tragic circumstances, abandoned.
+Rather, the grief is occasioned by the shattering of the hopes and expectations that a normal, healthy babe would have been born to us.

 In this essay I have endeavored to come to grips with our bishops’ anti-abortion